-Placement of median barriers requires special grading for the barrier systems to function properly.
+Placement of median barriers (concrete barrier, guardrail, and cable barrier) requires special grading for the barrier systems to function properly.
 The following information provides guidance the roadway and hydraulics engineers must consider when placing median barriers in the median.

 Special grading in superelevated locations shall have standard median shoulder slopes (refer to NCDOT Roadway Standard Drawings Std.
 Nos.
 560.01 and 560.02).
 Use a 10:1 slope from the higher median shoulder break point to establish the elevation at the center of the median.
 Next, extend a slope from the lower median shoulder break point to the center of the median elevation, as established above, to complete the median cross section (See Figure 6-5 below).